nitrictech/java-sdk/README.md

 # Nitric Java SDK
 The Java SDK supports the use of the cloud-portable [Nitric](https://nitric.io) framework with Java 11.

-> The SDK is available as early access and interfaces may still subject to breaking changes.
+> The SDK is available as early access and interfaces may still be subject to breaking changes.

 ## Prerequisites
 - OpenJDK 11+